goranmoomin/file-system-team-11/README.md

     code is generic or not.

-- The `sys_get_gps_location` syscall uses `user_path` to get the inode for the provided path, and calls the inode operation `get_gps_location` to get the current location of the provided file.
+- The `sys_get_gps_location` syscall uses `user_path` to get the inode for the provided path and calls the inode operation `get_gps_location` to get the current location of the provided file.

 The following kernel files were modified or added: